-In addition, catastrophic plans cover the same services, but their coverage will be slightly less generous than the bronze level plans.
+In addition, catastrophic plans cover the same services, but their coverage is slightly less generous than the bronze level plans.
 A catastrophic plan may be a less expensive option for those who are eligible.
-Only individuals younger than age 30, individuals of any age who qualify for a hardship exemption, and those who cannot afford other coverage can buy catastrophic plans.
-Premium tax credits and cost-sharing reductions are not available for catastrophic plans.
-Also, catastrophic plans cannot be used with health savings accounts (HSAs).
+Individuals are eligible to purchase a catastrophic plan if: